bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

-# Short-Frame-Price-Prediction-on-Limit-Order-Book-Data - Short look (Check out the extended read me if you have time)
+# Short-Frame-Price-Prediction-on-Limit-Order-Book-Data - Short look
-Businesses or individuals might need to liquidate large amounts of $$ on short time frames.
-Data was collected live every 30 seconds over the course of 48 hours from BitMex exchange APIs.
+(Check out the extended read me if you have time)

 # Project Plan
 1. Take snap shots of the order book state at different times from BitMex websockets, collect all L2(individual orders) data